Dave Cloud and The Gospel of Power

 Historian of religions Mircea Eliade described shamans as specialists in ecstasy, able to "penetrate the underworld and rise to the sky" in a transcendent state.1

 Not surprisingly, fans and critics alike have used the word "shamanistic" to describe Nashville's Dave Cloud.
-By day a volunteer book reader for the blind, Cloud undergoes a transformation at night, and for over three decades has entertained patrons of local dive bar Springwater, often with his band The Gospel of Power.
-Cloud's unpredictable performances can be uproarious, jaw-droppingly bizarre events, delighting some while frightening others.
+By day a volunteer book reader for the blind, Cloud underwent a transformation at night, and for over three decades entertained patrons of local dive bar Springwater, often with his band The Gospel of Power.
+Cloud's unpredictable performances could be uproarious, jaw-droppingly bizarre events, delighting some while frightening others.
 His music—an amalgam of experimental garage rock and lounge crooning—defies easy categorization, but his delivery makes the experience hard to forget.
 As The Sunday Times observed, "Cloud's bellowed vocals, Beefheart-style beat poetry, hefty riffs and freestyle wig-outs achieve a transcendental psychedelic primitivism."2

 It was 20 years after his first show at Springwater that Cloud finally decided to record an album.
 Bassist Matt Swanson produced Songs I Will Always Sing (1999) and All My Best (2004), and released both CDs on his own Thee Swan Recording Company label.
 Listeners from Paris to Auckland embraced Cloud, the lo-fi tantric yogi whose songs provide a sort of musical psychiatry through their darkly humorous exploration of carnal hedonism.